Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity

 Consider the case where $\ld=\rd=0$.
 In the setting of the introduction, this corresponds to considering labeled trees that only have left ascents and right ascents.
 We refer to such trees as \bemph{local binary search trees} (henceforth \bemph{LBS trees}). {See Figure~\ref{fig:LBS tree} for an example of a local binary search tree on $9$ nodes.} We construct another subset of $\pbtln$ that is equinumerous with standard LBS trees on $n$ nodes and use it to define an $\mathfrak{S}_n$-action on $\regions{\mathcal{L}_n}$.
 It is worth emphasizing that the same subset of trees has been considered by Bernardi \cite{Bernardi} to solve the long-standing problem of finding a bijection between Linial regions and standard LBS trees.

 By writing $G_n$ as a sum of the $G_{n,\canopy}$ where $\canopy$ runs over all possible canopies of length $n-1$ and using Theorem~\ref{thm: ribbon expansion for fixed canopy}, we have

-where the sum runs over all augmented nested partitions $\pi^\ast$ on $n$ nodes such that all nodes are unmarked.
-The second equality comes from the fact that, for a block $B_i$ in $\pi^\ast$, since all steppers and jumpers are marked, then $r_{c(B_i)} = r_{(m_i)}=h_{m_i}$ where $m_i=|B_i|$.
+where the sum runs over all augmented interlacing partitions $\pi^\ast$ on $n$ nodes such that all nodes are unmarked.
+The second equality comes from the fact that, for a block $B_i$ in $\pi^\ast$, since all steppers and jumpers are {unmarked}, then $r_{c(B_i)} = r_{(m_i)}=h_{m_i}$ where $m_i=|B_i|$.

-Next, we use a bijection between the set of augmented nested partitions on $n$ nodes such that all nodes are unmarked and the set $\pbtun$ in order to get an expansion in terms of binary trees.
-Given an augmented nested partition $\pi^\ast$ on $n$ nodes such that all nodes are unmarked, delete all short arcs in $\pi^\ast$ which are labeled with a $U$, and then remove all $U$ and $D$ labels.
+Next, we use a bijection between the set of augmented interlacing partitions on $n$ nodes such that all nodes are unmarked and the set $\pbtun$ in order to get an expansion in terms of binary trees.
+Given an augmented interlacing partition $\pi^\ast$ on $n$ nodes such that all nodes are unmarked, delete all short arcs in $\pi^\ast$ which are labeled with a $U$, and then remove all $U$ and $D$ labels.
 This provides a bijection between these objects and $\noncrossing{n}$.
-Then compose this bijection with the inverse of Edelman's bijection from $\noncrossing{n}$ to $\pbtun$. {See Figure~\ref{fig:Composition Example} for an example of an augmented nested partition on $8$ nodes with all nodes unmarked, together with its image under the composition of these bijections.
+Then compose this bijection with the inverse of Edelman's bijection from $\noncrossing{n}$ to $\pbtun$. {Finally, apply the bijection from $\pbtun$ to itself which flips a tree across the vertical line passing through its root.} {See Figure~\ref{fig:Composition Example} for an example of an augmented interlacing partition on $8$ nodes with all nodes unmarked, together with its image under the composition of these bijections.

 }